sunkavallivijay/springlearningsummary/kafka.md

 Kafka + zookeeper form distributed system
 Kafka is written in Scala

+Looking from a different view, Kafa is nothing but a time-series database, with applied data retenion policy

 Topic:
 Named data feeds that span across cluster of brokers